The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence: Unbounded state space: The single-period problem

-As for the second assertion about the Poisson process in Theorem~\ref{thm:main}, note that, from~\eqref{eq:moments},
+As for the second assertion about the Poisson process in Theorem \ref {thm:main}, note that, from (\ref{eq:moments}),

-The orthogonality property~\eqref{eq:orth charl} and formula~\eqref{eq:d P} yield
+The orthogonality property (\ref{eq:orth charl}) and formula (\ref {eq:d P}) yield

 The second inequality follows from retaining only the summand $k=K$, $i=2K$.
-This makes the sum in~\eqref{eq:d P} collapse to the summand~$s=2K$, whence the third inequality.
-Appealing to~\eqref{eq:lower bound} and Lemma~\ref{le:norm} completes the proof of the Poisson part of Theorem~\ref{thm:main}.
+This makes the sum in (\ref{eq:d P}) collapse to the summand $s=2K$, hence, the third inequality.
+Appealing to (\ref{eq:lower bound}) and Lemma \ref{le:norm} completes the proof of the Poisson part of Theorem \ref{thm:main}.
 Note that the preceding estimates can presumably be improved.
-This seems not worthwile, though; since our estimate of~$\|\Psi_1^{\mathrm{P}}\|$ in Lemma~\ref{le:norm} is sharp, we will not obtain equal values~$u=v$ in Theorem~\ref{thm:main} anyways, unless at least one of the bounds~\eqref{eq:upper bound} and~\eqref{eq:lower bound} were improved, too.
+This seems not worthwhile though; since our estimate of $\|\Psi _1^{\mathrm{P}}\|$ in Lemma \ref{le:norm} is sharp, we will not obtain equal values $u=v$ in Theorem \ref{thm:main} anyway, unless at least one of the bounds (\ref{eq:upper bound}) and (\ref{eq:lower bound}) was improved too.